 Reservoirs with very complex lithology, especially high content of structural clay, as well as high salinity of formation water affect the log readings, causing these formations to show high radioactivity and low resistivity, which in turn, makes their identification and evaluation difficult.
 In other cases, is the presence of metallic minerals that affect log readings.

-Multimineral models for clastic reservoirs
+Multimineral models for complex lithology

 Deterministic petrophysical workflows have been applied successfully for decades in many reservoirs.
 Applying these workflows in formations with complex mineralogy has been challenging because traditional models / concepts are not always applicable.
-Multimineral models offer an alternative to overcome these problems in reservoirs with complex lithology.
+Multimineral probabilistic models offer an alternative to overcome these problems in reservoirs with complex lithology.

 Cased-hole well log analysis